-Although things were going well in Europe, in West Asia the Mongols regrouped under their new leader Timur and attacked the Ottomans in 1400 AD.
-The Ottomans lost a lot of their West Asian land to Timur.
+But even though the Ottomans were conquering Eastern Europe, they had trouble back home.
+The Mongols regrouped under their new leader Timur and attacked the Ottomans in 1400 AD.
+The Ottomans lost a lot of their West Asian land to Timur - maybe including Saxon New England.
 And they were so distracted by the Mongol attack that their invasion of Hungary also failed.
 Bayezid was so upset that he killed himself.

-Because they were losing their battles in Asia, the Ottomans focused more and more on Europe.
-They fought many wars with Venice over control of the Eastern Mediterranean shipping routes.
-In 1453 the Ottoman sultan Mehmed II and his Janissaries even conquered Constantinople (modern Istanbul) from the Byzantine emperors, ending the last piece of the Roman Empire.
-Mehmed asked for, and got, the leading Venetian painter of his time to come to Constantinople to paint his portrait.
-Leonardo da Vinci designed what would have been the world's longest bridge for Mehmed's son Bayezid in 1502, though Bayezid was afraid it would collapse and didn't build it.
+Because they were losing their battles in West Asia, the Ottomans focused more and more on Europe.
+They fought many wars with Venice over control of Eastern Mediterranean shipping routes.
+In 1453 the Ottoman sultan Mehmed II and his Janissaries (his special forces) even conquered Constantinople from the Byzantine emperors, ending the last piece of the Roman Empire.
+Mehmed got the leading Venetian painter of his time to come to Constantinople to paint his portrait.
+Leonardo da Vinci designed what would have been the world's longest bridge for Mehmed's son, Sultan Bayezid, in 1502, though Bayezid was afraid it would collapse and didn't build it.

 In 1492, when King Ferdinand and Queen Isabella made all the Jews leave Spain, many of them came to live in the Ottoman Empire, where the Ottoman sultans welcomed them and let them follow their religion.

 Once they had conquered Constantinople, the Ottomans started to think of themselves as the new Roman Empire.
 In 1517, the Ottomans defeated the Mamluks and ruled Egypt, and slowly they conquered the rest of North Africa too, ending with the Marinids in Morocco.